The Riemannian Trust-Regions Solver

 Internal temporary fields

-• p_dir::P a temporary storage to the forward direction (i.e. $q$ above)
+• p_dir::P: a temporary storage to the forward direction (or the $q$ in the formula)

 Constructor